caroleatierney/Project2/README.md

   CSS Grid

   Unsolved problems:
+  - placement of divs determined location - not grid?
+  - disappointed in array processing
   - <br> doesn't seem to be working
   - Can't figure out how to default to /soap
   - some CSS formatting